Tik Tik Tik (2018 film): Critical response

-Tik Tik Tik received mixed reviews from the critics.
-The website's critical consensus reads, "On the whole, Tik Tik Tik could have been much more considering the newness of its genre, but the attempt is certainly a laudable one."
+Tik Tik Tik received mixed reviews from critics.

 Thinkal Menon of The Times of India praised the film for the laudable attempt and gave it 3.5 stars out of 5.
-Sreedhar Pillai of Firstpost praised it as a reasonably entertaining film with a novel concept and gave it 3 out of 5 stars.
+Writing for Firstpost, Sreedhar Pillai praised it as a reasonably entertaining film with a novel concept and gave it 3 out of 5 stars.
 Manoj Kumar R of The Indian Express said that the concept is not original and gave it 4 out of 5 stars.
 Sowmya Rajendran of The News Minute praised the film for its impressive VFX scenes.
-Vikram Venkateswaran of the Quint called the film a harmless entertainer and gave it 3 stars.
+Vikram Venkateswaran of The Quint called the film a harmless entertainer and gave it 3 stars.
 Sudhir Srinivasan of Cinema Express admired the efforts of the director in this space genre film and gave it 3 stars.

 Priyanka Sundar of Hindustan Times called it a film without logic and gave it 1.5 stars.
 Gautaman Bhaskaran of News18 stated that the film is an unimpressive story, and gave it 1.5 stars.
 Kirubhakar Purushothaman of India Today called the film a typical underwhelming commercial film set in space, and gave it 1.5 stars.
 Vishal Menon of The Hindu termed the film simplistic in nature.
 J. Hurtado of Screen Anarchy noted that the film had many similarities to Armageddon (1998), one of which included the human mission of saving the Earth from an asteroid.

 Director Venkat Prabhu and actor Arvind Swami praised the film for the effort.
 A success celebration was held for the film in Chennai on 29 June 2018.